-Three Kingdoms is the latest and, some would say, greatest of Total War’s core historical series.
+Three Kingdoms is the latest and, some would claim, greatest of Total War’s core historical series.
 Warhammer’s influence is clear in its expanded character mechanics, strategic variety, and an achingly beautiful upgrade to the Warhammer engine, but Three Kingdoms brings plenty of innovation of its own, with overhauls to diplomacy and espionage.

 It all serves a purpose: to inject a national war with the human drama of The Romance of the Three Kingdoms – one of China’s most important national stories – as dozens of scheming warlords vie for power after the collapse of the Han Dynasty.
 Sadly, Three Kingdoms’ story is coming to close now that the developers have announced they won’t be releasing any more Three Kingdoms DLC.
 Fans are not happy and started review-bombing the game on Steam, but that doesn’t detract from the fact that this game is getting plenty of support, and probably represents the most replayable and strategically varied historical Total War to date.
-Take a look on Steam here.

 Total War: Shogun 2